Joel-HsienChi/PointRobotUi/readme.md

    1. `encode_password(self, password):`

-This function will encode the parameter "password" in md5, then return the encoded string.
+      This function will encode the parameter `password` in md5, then return the encoded string.

       P.S.
 Parameter "password" is a string desired to be encoded.

-2.      get_time(self):
+   2. `get_time(self):`

       This function returns current time.

-3.      lock_the_Column(self, display_table, lock_column):
+   3. `lock_the_Column(self, display_table, lock_column):`

-This function makes the "display_table"'s "lock_column" read only.
+      This function makes the `display_table`'s `lock_column` read only.

       P.S.
-Patameter "display_table" is a Qtablewidget that like to mod, while "lock_column" is an Integer that stands for the number of column to be locked.
+Patameter `display_table` is a `Qtablewidget` that like to mod, while `lock_column` is an Integer that stands for the number of column to be locked.

       No return value for this function.

-4.      has_capital_letters(self, password),
+   4. `has_capital_letters(self, password):,
       has_lower_letters(self, password),
       has_numbers(self, password),
-has_invalid_hcaracter(self, password):
+      has_invalid_hcaracter(self, password):`

-These function are used to check each properties that a valid password or userid should have, will be used in the following check_password_availability() function, and returns a boolean values.
+      These function are used to check each properties that a valid password or userid should have, will be used in the following `check_password_availability()` function, and returns a boolean values.

       P.S.
-Parameter "password" is a String to be checked if it contains all the above properties.
+Parameter `password` is a String to be checked if it contains all the above properties.

-5.      check_password_availability(self, password):
+   5. `check_password_availability(self, password):`

-This function will check if the password is availability by calling the "has......" function above, and returns a boolean value.
+      This function will check if the password is availability by calling the `has......` function above, and returns a boolean value.

       P.S.
-Parameter "password" is a String to be checked if it's valid.
+Parameter `password` is a String to be checked if it's valid.

-6.      data_comparison(self, edited_data, initial_data):
+   6. `data_comparison(self, edited_data, initial_data):`

-This function compare two list parameters, edited_data and initial_data, then log the message that record the changes that had been made into the logging file.
+      This function compare two list parameters: `edited_data` and `initial_data`, then log the message that record the changes that had been made into the logging file.

       No return value for this function.

-7.      insert_data_into_table(self, display_table, data):
+   7. `insert_data_into_table(self, display_table, data):`

-Depends on the display_table (QTableWidget object) parameter that get passed into this function, it will insert list object "data" and checkboxes corresponding to passed display_table.
+      Depends on the `display_table` (QTableWidget object) parameter that get passed into this function, it will insert list object `data` and checkboxes corresponding to passed `display_table`.

       No return value for this function.

-8.      insert-checkbox(self, function_class, display_table, data):
+   8. `insert-checkbox(self, function_class, display_table, data):`

-This function is a helper function for insert_data_into_table() function, which will insert checkbox into the given display_table (QTableWidget object) in given function_class (function object).
+      This function is a helper function for `insert_data_into_table()` function, which will insert checkbox into the given display_table (QTableWidget object) in given `function_class` (function object).

-Then, store the checkbox into the list ".check_button_array" that all the function class that needed checkbox has.
+      Then, store the checkbox into the list `.check_button_array` that all the function class that needed checkbox has.

       No return value for this function.

-9.      get-pages_maximum(self, function_class, table):
+   9. `get-pages_maximum(self, function_class, table):`

-This function get the number of data that database's table have according to the current_search_type of given function_class, then divides them by 20 to get the page number (Integer) and return it.
+      This function get the number of data that database's table have according to the `current_search_type` of given `function_class`, then divides them by 20 to get the page number (Integer) and return it.

-The "table" variable is a String, which will be used by passing the tables name that were declared in __main__.
+      The "table" variable is a String, which will be used by passing the tables name that were declared in `__main__`.

-10.      set_current_search_type(self, function_class, type):
+   10. `set_current_search_type(self, function_class, type):`

-This function is a setter for ".current_search_type" in other function class, which will set the ".current_search_type" in "function_class" to the "type"
+      This function is a setter for `.current_search_type` in other function class, which will set the `.current_search_type` in `function_class` to the `type`

       No return value for this function.

-11.      get_data_from_table(self, display_table, function_class):
+   11. `get_data_from_table(self, display_table, function_class):`

-This function will capture the data in the display table, and store it into the list ".edited_data" in "function_class".
+      This function will capture the data in the `display_table`, and store it into the list `.edited_data` in `function_class`.

-Then compare it with "function_class.initial_data".
+      Then compare it with `function_class.initial_data`.

-Finally, refresh the display_table.
+      Finally, refresh the `display_table`.

       No return value for this function.

-VII.MySQL_function class:
+8. MySQL_function class:

-This function class contains all the function that contains SQL statements.
+   - This function class contains all the function that contains SQL statements.

-1.      connect_to_database(self):
+   1. `connect_to_database(self):`

-Connect to the target database, and returns a MySQLConnection (mydb).
+      Connect to the target database, and returns a `MySQLConnection` (mydb).

       No return value for this function.

-2.      create_table_first(self, cursor):
+   2. `create_table_first(self, cursor):`

-create three table: User_Information, Login_record, and Plate_Information if not exist.
+      create three table: `User_Information`, `Login_record`, and `Plate_Information` if not exist.

-The paramater "cursor" is a MySQLcursor, which can be defined by mydb.cursor() before calling the function.
+      The paramater `cursor` is a MySQLcursor, which can be defined by `mydb.cursor()` before calling the function.

       No return value for this function.

-3.      check_if_user_info_is_emtpy(self):
+   3. `check_if_user_info_is_emtpy(self):`

-create a user with default values (userid = "ADMIN", password = "Point1", and permission = "ADMIN") if there's no user exists in User_information table.
+      create a user with default values (`userid = "ADMIN"`, `password = "Point1"`, and `permission = "ADMIN"`) if there's no user exists in `User_information` table.

       No return value for this function.

-4.      check_ID_action(self, mode, userid, password, table):
+   4. `check_ID_action(self, mode, userid, password, table):`

-These functions will check the properties of "userid" from database's "table" according to the integer parameter "mode".
+      These functions will check the properties of `userid` from database's `table` according to the integer parameter `mode`.
+         ```python

-mode = 0 for checking "userid" and "password" matches or not. mode = 1 for checking "userid" is an ADMIN or not. mode = 2 for checking "userid" exists or not.
+         mode = 0 for checking "userid" and "password" matches or not.
+         mode = 1 for checking "userid" is an ADMIN or not.
+         mode = 2 for checking "userid" exists or not.
+         ```
       Then the function will return the corresponding bool value.

       P.S.
-Parameter "userid", "password", and "table" are all Strings.
+Parameter `userid`, `password`, and `table` are all Strings.

-5.      add_user(self, userid, password, permission, real_name, gender):
+   5. `add_user(self, userid, password, permission, real_name, gender):`

       Add a user with given properties into the database.

       P.S.
 All parameters are strings, yet should follow the given format.
 And plate amount will be setted to 0 by default.

       No return value for this function.

-6.      remove_user(self, userid):
+   6. `remove_user(self, userid):`

-Remove the user with given userid from the database.
+      Remove the user with given `userid` from the database.

       No return value for this function.

-7.      add_login_record(self, userid, login_state, type):
+   7. `add_login_record(self, userid, login_state, type):`

-Add a record into the database with given userid, state, and specific type.
+      Add a record into the database with given `userid`, `state`, and specific `type`.

       P.S.
 All parameters are strings, yet should follow the given format.

       No return value for this function.

-8.      update_data_to_user_info(self, userid, password, permission, real_name, gender):
+   8. `update_data_to_user_info(self, userid, password, permission, real_name, gender):`

-Update the user information in database that matches "userid" with given "password", "permission", "real_name" and "gender".
+      Update the user information in database that matches `userid` with given `password`, `permission`, `real_name` and `gender`.

       All parameters are strings, yet should follow the given format.

       No return value for this function.

-9.      add_new_plate(self, plateid):
+   9. `add_new_plate(self, plateid):`

-Add a plate with given string parameter "plateid", and default value of:
+      Add a plate with given string parameter `plateid`, and default value of:

+         ```python
          Last_Assigned_User_ID = "NONE"
          Available_for_assign = "TRUE"
          Last_Assign_Time = "NONE"
          Last_Deassign_Time = "NONE"
+         ```
       into database.

       No return value for this function.

-10.      remove_plate(self, plateid):
+   10. `remove_plate(self, plateid):`

-Drop the plate that plateid = "plateid" from the database.
+      Drop the plate that plateid = `plateid` from the database.

       No return value for this function.

-11.      deassign_assign_plate_to_user(self, mode, plateid, userid):
+   11. `deassign_assign_plate_to_user(self, mode, plateid, userid):`

-This function will deassign or assign plates from or to user, according to the integer parameter "mode". mode = 0 form deassign plate from user. mode = 1 from assign plate to user.
+      This function will deassign or assign plates from or to user, according to the integer parameter `mode`.

+         ```python
+         mode = 0 form deassign plate from user.
+         mode = 1 from assign plate to user.
+         ```

-Deassign plate will update the plate's availability with given "plateid" to "TRUE", and update LAST_DEASSIGN_TIME to current time.
+      Deassign plate will update the plate's availability with given `plateid` to `TRUE`, and update `LAST_DEASSIGN_TIME` to current time.

-Assign plate will update the plate's availability with given "plateid" to "FALSE", and update LAST_ASSIGN_TIME to current time.
+      Assign plate will update the plate's availability with given `plateid` to `FALSE`, and update `LAST_ASSIGN_TIME` to current time.

       Finally, logs the message to the logging file.

       No return value for this function.

-12.      update_plate_user_have(self, userid):
+   12. `update_plate_user_have(self, userid):`

-Update the number of plate that user's id = "userid" by checking the database.
+      Update the number of plate that user's id = `userid` by checking the database.

       No return value for this function.

-13.      get_data_from_database(self, table, type, value, pages):
+   13. `get_data_from_database(self, table, type, value, pages):`

-This function will get the data from given "table" in database according to the given string parameters "type", "value", and "pages", where "type" represents the searching type and "value" the specific value that can be search under the type.
+      This function will get the data from given `table` in database according to the given string parameters `type`, `value`, and `pages`, where `type` represents the searching type and `value` the specific value that can be search under the type.

-For instance, when "type" is "id", then value will be the actual id text that user input.
+      For instance, when `type` is `id`, then value will be the actual id text that user input.

       Finally, fetch the data into a list as a return value.

-14.      get_row_number_from_database(self, table, type, value):
+   14. `get_row_number_from_database(self, table, type, value):`

-Get the number of row that each "table" in database has, fetching it to an Integer then returns.
+      Get the number of row that each `table` in database has, fetching it to an Integer then returns.

-The "type" and "value" are the same as get_data_from_database() function above,
+      The `type` and `value` are the same as `get_data_from_database()` function above,

-15.      get_plate_id_user_have(self, userid):
+   15. `get_plate_id_user_have(self, userid):`

-This function get the plate_id of the plate that user with "userid" had got assigned, which will be used for deassiging while deleting the user that still has plates assigned to.
+      This function get the `plate_id` of the plate that user with `userid` had got assigned, which will be used for deassiging while deleting the user that still has plates assigned to.

-The return value is a list that contains all the plate_id of the plate that belongs to this user.
+      The return value is a list that contains all the `plate_id` of the plate that belongs to this user.

-Logger.py's manual:
+1. Logger.py's manual:

-'''
    This class is a simple logging class that provides easier logging experience.
    To use this loggin class, just create a logger object with desired parameter.
    For instance, to create a logger named: TestLogger with a level of INFO and located at "Log_Folder/Test.log",

    You will have to declare a variable like following:

    TestLogger = logger_class("test_logger", logging.INFO, "Log_Folder/Test.log")

    Then, to log the message into log file, call the created logger with .logger, then you will be able to log the message with desired level.

    For instance to log a message into log file at info level, you will have to do it like:

    TestLogger.logger.info("This is a test info message )
-'''